 To make it available on the web, I am posting this commentary originally aired on Dec.
-10, 2003 together with a footnote describing the literature:
+10, 2003 together with a note describing the literature:

 ON THE EFFECTS OF BROWN